 Do you wonder what data annotation is and what it is good for?
 Do you consider using annotated datasets for your AI and Machine Learning projects?
 Would you like to learn more about data annotation, the benefits it can bring to your project, and how to integrate it into your Machine Learning workflow?

-Machine learning increasingly becomes a component in businesses’ everyday offerings and operations, and the performance of these models depends on the quality of data they work with.
-This dependence highlights the importance of datasets in machine learning and the methods by which we collect them.
+Machine Learning increasingly becomes a key component in businesses’ everyday offerings and operations, and the performance of these models depends on the quality of data they work with.
+This dependence highlights the importance of datasets in Machine Learning and the methods by which we collect them.

 Often, the data we work with already comes with good quality labels.
 For example, when predicting stock prices from past values, price acts both as a target label and an input feature.